UNDERSTANDING THE ISSUES: NET NEUTRALITY

 To establish these rules, the FCC declared internet service providers “common carriers” of a public utility, subject to regulation under Title II of the 1934 Communications Act.
 Such a classification gave the FCC greater regulatory control over internet service providers, creating uncertainty among providers.
 Title II status additionally required internet service providers to adhere to a number of economic regulations from which they had previously been exempt, increasing the cost of business and impacting long-term development plans.

-Access to fast, affordable internet is necessary for economic development.
-Its increasing importance means that areas with underdeveloped internet infrastructure will be left behind.
-Yet according to the most recent FCC data, 27% of all Oklahomans and 66% of rural Oklahomans are without access to high speed broadband internet.
+High speed broadband internet access is important for economic development and the increasing importance means that areas that are underdeveloped in their internet infrastructure will be left behind.
+According to the FCC 2018 Broadband Deployment Report data, 23% of all Oklahomans and 54% of rural Oklahomans are without access to high speed broadband internet.
+This is an increase in the percentage of Oklahomans with access to high speed broadband internet from the 2016 Broadband Progress Report that stated 27% of all Oklahomans and 66% of rural Oklahomans are without access to high speed broadband internet.

 Following the 2015 Open Internet Order, economic uncertainty among internet service providers caused the first slowdown in broadband infrastructure expansion outside of a recession.
 Reduction of broadband development in Oklahoma’s rural communities risks limiting or slowing Oklahoma’s future economic growth.